minprog/pyprog/quality/typing/index.md

 In this course you are required to have types for all your functions: a single return type as well as a type for each of the function arguments.
 In many cases we have decided the types for you and specified these in the assignment.

-Your code will be automatically tested to check for any deviations from the types that are specified in the function headers.
+Your code can be automatically tested to check for any deviations from the types that are specified in the function headers.
 For example, when we have the following function:

     def is_zero(number: int) -> bool:
         return 0

 The actual return type of the function is `int`, not `bool`.
-In that case, your submission will be rejected automatically.
+This is a type error.

+Upon submission, a **type checker** called `mypy` will be automatically run.
+You can review the results on the Progress page of this website.
+However, it's much better to run `mypy` yourself.

 ## Checking types